Tahir-Tahirzade/Collectez-des-donn-es-en-respectant-les-normes-RGPD/README.md

      <li>Restricted access to detailed pricing data to prevent unauthorized dissemination.
     <li>I utilized Microsoft Power Query for post-extraction data cleaning and anonymization.

-   ### 2 Documentation of Operations:
+   ### 3.Documentation of Operations:
-   I documented the entire operation in a detailed report, emphasizing adherence to quality in data processes.
+     <li>I documented the entire operation in a detailed report, emphasizing adherence to quality in data processes.
-   I created a concise 2-page PDF synthesis, showcasing compliance with quality processes, referring to the attached template.
+     <li>I created a concise 2-page PDF synthesis, showcasing compliance with quality processes, referring to the attached template.

-## C.Resources:
+## C. Resources:

   <li>SQLite client database
   <li>Data dictionary